YonghaoXu/UAE-RS/README.md

 ### Paper
 [Universal adversarial examples in remote sensing: Methodology and benchmark](https://arxiv.org)

-Please cite our paper if you find it useful for your research.
+Please cite the following paper if you use the data or the code:

 ```
 @article{uaers,